GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 select CellName, Maintainence_Required from `charaka-349315.cell_tower_reporting_mart.kpis_by_cell_tower` limit 3
 ```

-## 12. Automate with Apache Airflow pwered by Cloud Composer 2
+## 12. Automate orchestration with Apache Airflow powered by Cloud Composer 2

 ### 12.1.
 Prerequisites
 We have already -